Hierarchical Side-Tuning for Vision Transformers: Experiments

 \subsection{Object Detection and Instance Segmentation}

 As shown in Table~\ref{tab:results_detection_cacade}, regardless of the detector used, existing PETL methods still exhibit a significant performance gap compared to the full-tuning.
-This disparity stems from the fundamental differences between classification tasks and dense prediction tasks, highlighting the ineffectiveness of PETL techniques in transfer learning for the latter.
+This disparity stems from the fundamental differences between classification tasks and dense prediction tasks, highlighting the ineffectiveness of existing PETL techniques in transfer learning for the latter.
 However, our HST breaks through this performance limit.
-When training Mask R-CNN with 3$\times$ schedule, our HST demonstrates only 1.0 $\rm AP^b$ decrease and achieves equal performance in $\rm AP^m$ compared to full-tuning.
-Additionally, HST yields a 1.0 $\rm AP^b$ and 1.0 $\rm AP^m$ improvement over full fine-tuning in Cascade Mask R-CNN with 3$\times$ schedule, while only exhibiting a 0.6 $\rm AP^b$ decrease compared to full-tuning method in ATSS.
+When training Mask R-CNN with 3$\times$ schedule, our HST demonstrates only 1.2 $\rm AP^b$ decrease and achieves equal performance in $\rm AP^m$ compared to full-tuning.
+Additionally, HST yields a 0.8 $\rm AP^b$ and 0.8 $\rm AP^m$ improvement over full fine-tuning in Cascade Mask R-CNN with 3$\times$ schedule, while only exhibiting a 0.7 $\rm AP^b$ decrease compared to full-tuning method in ATSS.
 These encouraging results indicate that our method enhances transfer robustness and even enables ViT models to achieve superior performance.
+Moreover, we can observe that HST performs more satisfactorily when using larger models like ViT-L. There is a performance gap of 2.8 $\rm AP^b$ between HST and full finetune on the base model, while achieving comparative performance on the large model.